markhmwong/EveryTime/Update.md

 # Update Log

+## User requests
+edit names
+change keyboards to uipicker view

+Cannot change existing steps from recipes

+Adding a new recipe: keyboard hides continue button.
+Quite annoying. (not sure why if should be above the keyboard)

+## Bugs
+Bug: after creating and deleting a few recipes, new recipes no longer show up in the main window

 ## To do (Priority list)
+- be able to edit steps and recipes (names)
 - add recipe tableview white
 - email feedback (in info)
 - the entire adding process
+- move clear all into info
+- rename info to settings

 ## To do in near future (not a priority)
 - settings button on main view